-Kenya is currently the epicenter of geothermal developments in Africa with current installed capacity of 573 MWe and a further ~22.4 MWt for direct utilization.
+Kenya is currently the epicenter of geothermal developments in Africa with current installed capacity of 573 MWe and a further ~10 MWt (Table 1).
 Installed electric capacity has seen a growth of 243% from 2010 when installed geothermal capacity was 167 MWe (Simiyu, 2010).
-Part of the new generation comes from wellhead power plants (70 MW) which KenGen has constructed to utilize idle steam prior to construction of main plants.
+Part of the new generation comes from wellhead power plants (70MW) which KenGen has constructed to utilize idle steam prior to construction of main plants.
 Plans are underway to increase the capacity to 1,646 MWe by 2017 and a total of 2,765 MWe by 2020.
 The increase will be achieved through the additional plants under construction at Olkaria and new plants at Menengai field and Silali prospect.
 Majority of the new plants will be owned by private developers, e.g. 560 MWe at Olkaria through PPP arrangement.
 Other IPP plants will be by AGIL plant at Longonot; Akiira One plant at Olkaria; and 3 IPPS at Menengai.
-PPP projects are also planned for Silali and Suswa prospects.
+PPP projects are also planned for Silali and Suswa prospects (Table 2).

-Direct use of geothermal energy has not grown significantly since 2010 and greenhouse heating remains the leader with installed capacity of 22.4 MWt (Lagat, 2010).
+Direct use of geothermal energy has not grown significantly since 2010 and greenhouse heating remains the leader with installed capacity of 10 MWt (Tables 3 and 5) (Lagat, 2010).
 Pyrethrum drying still exists but amount of energy used is low.
 KenGen recently commissioned their equivalent of "the blue lagoon" at the Olkaria II plant where brine from production wells is channeled into the pool.
-The energy used at the pool is estimated to be about 5 MWt.
-Ground source pumps have not been installed in Kenya.
-The number of drilled wells in Kenya have increased steadily from the 1950's and increased significantly during the last few years and currently over 318 wells have been drilled at Olkaria, Eburru and Menengai.
-The wells that were drilled for exploration, appraisal, production and injection vary in depth from 2,100 m to 3200 m.
-In Kenya, exploration and development has focused mainly on the high temperature systems as shown by the over 206 wells that have encountered high temperatures resources (>250°C).
-The wells that recorded lower temperatures were drilled as either exploration or appraisal wells but encountered low enthalpy.
+The energy used at the pool is still not well documented but is estimated to be about 5 MWt.
+Ground source pumps have not been installed in Kenya (Table 4).
+The number of drilled wells in Kenya have increased steadily from the 1950's and increased significantly during the last few years (Table 6).
+The wells that were drilled for exploration, appraisal, production and injection vary in depth from 2,100 m to 3200 m focusing mainly on the high temperature systems.
+In Kenya, exploration and development has focused mainly on the high temperature systems as shown by the over 206 wells that have been drilled into the high temperatures resources (Table 6).
+The wells that recorded lower temperatures were drilled as high temperature wells bur encountered low enthalpy.
+Human resources utilized in Kenya during the last 5 years came largely from private industry and foreign consultants but universities participation was insignificant (Table 7).